benleane83/benleane83.github.io/blog/_posts/204-08-16-copilot-workspace.md

 My experience so far has been mostly solo coding, but I noticed there are sharing features built into the Workspace IDE already.
 That will allow you to share a snapshot of your session showing your task, plan, and proposed code changes directly with others.

-That's bound to open up some interesting 'here's a draft plan I sketched out for you to review' scenarios, and could even more team collaboration earlier from Pull Request reviews into Plan reviews.
+That's bound to open up some interesting 'here's a draft plan I sketched out for you to review' scenarios, and could even move team collaboration earlier from Pull Request reviews into Plan reviews.

 ![Workspace Sharing](/assets/img/blog/workspace-sharing.png)